Browse documentation

 import { $, runScript } from "goccia";

-The "fs" module operates on the sandbox virtual filesystem.
-It follows a Node.js-shaped subset while keeping every path inside the sandbox namespace; it never reads from or writes to the host filesystem.
+The "fs" module provides Node-compatible filesystem operations over the sandbox virtual filesystem.
+Its documented method set includes synchronous, callback, and promise forms, Stats, and Node-shaped errors while keeping every path inside the sandbox namespace; it never reads from or writes to the host filesystem.
+This covers the listed fs surface, not the entire Node.js host or every Node fs method.

 Method / PropertyDescription